 IT Contractor Service Agreement

-A service level agreement (SLA) between you and your MSP of choice, will dictate the responsibilities of your provider.
+A (SLA) between you and your MSP of choice, will dictate the responsibilities of your provider.
 The responsibility for keeping the server up and running is on the part of your IT service.

 Almost all standard agreements will cover your businesses server, IT infrastructure, and network node management.
 Often, it will cover everything that connects to your network, from